PurpleSec/ParseURL/README.md

-# parseurl
+# ParseURL

-Parseurl is a simple wrapper that fixes some of the weird issues that the standard Golang 'url.Parse' function does.
+ParseURL is a simple wrapper that fixes some of the weird issues that the standard Golang 'url.Parse' function does.

 Fixes things such as